-NO.

-DESCRIPTION

-PAGE

-Witnesses: Anni Phillips and Kim Russel Exhibits (code: P01P15P0103)

-1 Folder containing five digital images displayed 38 during the public testimony of Anni Philips and Kim Russell.
+NO. .
+DESCRIPTION PAGE esses: Anni Phillips and Kim Russel bits (code: P01P15P0103) 1 Folder containing five digital images displayed during the public testimony of Anni Philips and Kim Russell.
+38

-Metro Vancouver, British Columbia 1 --- Upon commencing on Wednesday, April 4, 2018 at 14:50 2 MS. MEREDITH PORTER: Anni and Kim are here 3 to speak about Anni's mother, Stella Ballantyne.
-Stella 4 Ballantyne was found dead in December of 1978, and Kim and 5 6 Anni are going to be sharing a bit more detail with respect to Stella Ballantyne and her death.
-But, prior to that, 7 I'll ask that they introduce themselves, and following 8 9 that, be promised in by the Registrar.
-MS. ANNI PHILLIPS: Is this on?
+Metro Vancouver, British Columbia 1 --- Upon commencing on Wednesday, April 4, 2018 at 14:50 2 MS. MEREDITH PORTER: Anni and Kim are here 3 4 to speak about Anni's mother, Stella Ballantyne.
+Stella Ballantyne was found dead in December of 1978, and Kim and 5 Anni are going to be sharing a bit more detail with respect 6 to Stella Ballantyne and her death.
+But, prior to that, 7 I'll ask that they introduce themselves, and following 8 that, be promised in by the Registrar.
+9 10 MS. ANNI PHILLIPS: Is this on?
 Okay.
-10 Thank you.
-I'll just introduce my name, I'll start with 11 that, my name is Anni Margaret Louise Phillips, and I am 12 the daughter of the most beautiful Cree woman, Stella 13 Angeline Ballantyne, from Little Red River reserve in 14 15 Saskatchewan.
+11 Thank vou.
+I'll just introduce my name, I'll start with that, my name is Anni Margaret Louise Phillips, and I am 12 the daughter of the most beautiful Cree woman, Stella 13 Angeline Ballantyne, from Little Red River reserve in 14 15 Saskatchewan.
 Did you want to introduce yourself?
 MS. KIM RUSSEL: Yes.
 Okay.
-I am Kim 16 17 Russel, I am Anni's partner, and with us is my mom, Darlene 18 Jones, and my stepfather, Dick Jones.
-MS. MEREDITH PORTER: Thank you very much.
-19 And, I'll ask the Registrar to promise in the witnesses.
-20 MR. BRYAN ZANDBERG: Good afternoon.
+I am Kim 16 Russel, I am Anni's partner, and with us is my mom, Darlene 17 Jones, and my stepfather, Dick Jones.
+18 19 MS. MEREDITH PORTER: Thank you very much.
+20 And, I'll ask the Registrar to promise in the witnesses.
+MR. BRYAN ZANDBERG: Good afternoon.
 Anni, 21 do you promise to tell the truth in a good way today?
 22 MS. ANNI PHILLIPS: Yes, I do.
-23 24 MR. BRYAN ZANDBERG: Okay.
+23 MR. BRYAN ZANDBERG: Okay.
 Thank you, Anni.
-Kim, do you promise to tell the truth in a good way this 25
+24 Kim, do you promise to tell the truth in a good way this 25 afternoon?

-1 afternoon?
 Okay.
 Thank you.
-MS. MEREDITH PORTER: Thank you very much.
-2 Anni, I'll start by asking you if you could just tell us a 3 little bit about your mom, Stella, and what you remember 4 about her ---5 6 MS. ANNI PHILLIPS: Sure.
-7 MS. MEREDITH PORTER: --- growing up.
-MS. ANNI PHILLIPS: Can I hold an eagle 8 feather; would that be all right?
-9 MS. MEREDITH PORTER: Absolutely.
-10 MS. ANNI PHILLIPS: Thank you so much.
-11 Thank you.
+1 MS. MEREDITH PORTER: Thank you very much.
+2 Anni, I'll start by asking you if you could just tell us a 3 4 little bit about your mom, Stella, and what you remember about her ---5 MS. ANNI PHILLIPS: 6 Sure.
+MS. MEREDITH PORTER: --- growing up.
+7 MS. ANNI PHILLIPS: Can I hold an eagle 8 feather; would that be all right?
+9 10 MS. MEREDITH PORTER: Absolutely.
+11 MS. ANNI PHILLIPS: Thank you so much.
+Thank you.
 Okay.
 Thank you.
 It's my hope today that I 12 can give justice to my mother and her story, and that I can 13 speak from my heart.
 I'm here because I want her name to 14 15 be known and our family to be known.
-So, as I said before, my mother is Stella 16 17 Angeline Ballantyne.
-And, the other day when I was looking at her name and I was looking at her middle name, and it's 18 Angeline, and the thought came to me, she came from a line 19 of angels, and it meant so much to me because I feel that 20 she has been with me for a very long time.
-21 I've been with people who can see the spirit 22 world and they have said to me, Anni, your mother is here; 23 24 Anni, your mother is here.
-And, all along, when I think about the unfoldment of how I got here today, my mother has 25 been with me, these little steps, these little feathers, these little things along the way that brought me here, so I know she's here today also.
+So, as I said before, my mother is Stella 16 Angeline Ballantyne.
+And, the other day when I was looking 17 at her name and I was looking at her middle name, and it's 18 19 Angeline, and the thought came to me, she came from a line 20 of angels, and it meant so much to me because I feel that she has been with me for a very long time.
+21 been with me, these little steps, these little feathers, these little things along the way that brought me here, so I know she's here today also.